excursion-expert/questionAndAnswer/README.md

 # Question & Answer
 I worked on a team of engineers designing Excursion Expert, a travel information site.
 I designed the question and answer service on the site, where users could ask and answer questions about particular locations.

-The service was built with React backed with a MongoDB database and Express server.
+The service was built with React, backed with a MongoDB database and Express server.

 :rainbow: **_Want to skip to the fun part?
 Keep scrolling down to see GIFs of the site in action_** :rainbow: